Widiskel/catopia-bot/README.md

 This bot using telegram sessions. if you ever use one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.
 Also for the telegram APP ID and Hash you can use it on another bot.

 if you got error `Invalid ConstructorId` try to run this ```npm i telegram@2.22.2```

+To configure Pet Companion, check on file `config/config.js` , change the `COMPANION` to whatever companion you want to focus (it will buy chest and choose that companion, and upgrade all pet received)

 ## CONTRIBUTE